Setting up your Ad Revenue Insights Alarms

 screenshot_alarms1

 Here you can see and manage the existing alarms.
 In order to set up a new alarm, you can press the NEW API INSIGHTS ALARM button.
 You now have the option to start a "Custom alarm" set up, or select one of the presets.
-In this guide we will focus on the custom report, as it covers the most options.
+In this guide, we will focus on the custom report, as it covers the most options.

 This will bring you to a screen that resembles the normal reporting screen.
 Setting up an alarm is actually very similar to how you pull a report, but there are a few unique things to think about:

-1. First you give your alarm a name, if you share your alarm, this will also be the name other users will see.
+1. First, you give your alarm a name, if you share your alarm, this will also be the name other users will see.

-2. The dates works differently, so usually it is more about selecting a dynamic time-period in the date-range; like "Per Month" - then the report will trigger on events that take a full month into consideration (or several, if you work with trend metrics)
+2. The dates work differently, so usually it is more about selecting a dynamic time-period in the date-range; like "Per Month" - then the report will trigger on events that take a full month into consideration (or several, if you work with trend metrics)

 3. Select what you would like to report on.
 Please notice that if you want to measure e.g., "Revenue levels on websites" and want to have a real value; then you should probably work with multiple alarms - one per website (if the trigger level should be different per website).
 You should then filter on the website you wat to use.
 If you prefer using % then trend metrics should be used.